jcarenza/allisoncarenza/src/posts/2013-goals.md

 ---
-title: '2013 Goals'
+title: "2013 Goals"
-description: '<p>The past few weeks have been super relaxing.
-We went to St. Louis to see Jon&apos;s family, we spent time [&hellip;]</p>
+description: "The past few weeks have been super relaxing.
+We went to St. Louis to see Jon&apos;s family, we spent time "
-'
-publishDate: 'Jan 2, 2013'
+publishDate: "Jan 2, 2013"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/us.jpg'
+heroImage: "/media/us.jpg"
-alt: '2013 Goals'
+alt: "2013 Goals"
-slug: '2013-goals'
+slug: "2013-goals"
-category: ['About Allison']
+category: ["About Allison"]
 tags: []
 ---